vsbogd/java-excersise/lesson-00-hello-world/README.md

 javac HelloWorldApp.java
 ```

-Run it again and see if message is updated.
+Run it again and see if the message is updated.

 ## Save results of experiment in your fork